Breaking Point (2009 film)

 Breaking Point is a 2009 action-thriller film starring Tom Berenger, Busta Rhymes, Musetta Vander and Sticky Fingaz.
 It is directed by Jeff Celentano with a screenplay written by Vincent Campanella.
 The film was showcased in Cannes and was released theatrically on December 4, 2009.

+Plot summary

+A troubled lawyer takes on a high profile murder case that forces him to come to terms with his own past.